Skip to content

 Producers are encouraged to join LPMA powered by Interchange 360 by completing and submitting Participation Agreements for each regulated state.
 These agreements can be found linked below or on the relevant State Response pages.

-If you’re still unclear about your reporting obligations, we’ve created a flowchart to help:
+If you’re still unclear about your reporting obligations, we’ve created this flowchart to help:

-LPMA powered by Interchange 360 has established a fee/dues schedule that is intended to fund the Extended Producer Responsibility (EPR) program in each state.
+Interchange 360 has established a fees/dues schedule that is intended to fund the Extended Producer Responsibility (EPR) program in each state.

 Planning Fees are intended to fund the activities needed for program start-up, including development of the EPR Plan, engagement with state EPR leads, engagement with stakeholders, preparation of an operational plan, IT, communications, legal and administration.
 Planning Fees stop when Implementation Fees begin.